Here is the full text of Go Daddy's press release:

 Illustrator and CAD files.
 The personal version is free, and paid

-versions start at $29 per month.
+versions start at $29 per month.- Onehub is a

 great file sharing app that excels in sending, receiving and tracking